 2. Remove the Obstruction

-• Immediately remove any items hanging from the rearview mirror.
+• Remove any items hanging from the rearview mirror.

 3. Pay the Fine or Contest the Ticket

-• Decide whether to pay the fine or contest the ticket.
+• Decide to pay the fine or contest the ticket.

-• Paying the fine is often the fastest resolution.
+• Paying the fine is often the fastest way.

 • To contest, prepare your defense and gather evidence.